ray-project/ray/doc/source/cluster/kubernetes/user-guides/gpu.rst

 .. tip::

-    GPU instances are expensive -- consider setting up autoscaling for your GPU Ray workers, as demonstrated with the `minReplicas:0` and `maxReplicas:5` settings above.
+    GPU instances are expensive -- consider setting up autoscaling for your GPU Ray worker nodes, as demonstrated with the `minReplicas:0` and `maxReplicas:5` settings above.
     To enable autoscaling, remember also to set `enableInTreeAutoscaling:True` in your RayCluster's `spec` Finally, make sure you configured the group or pool of GPU Kubernetes nodes, to autoscale.